Crossing New Frontiers in

 • Command & Control

 • Provision of Basic Infrastructure Services & Logistics

 The second literature review built on the first.
 It revealed real needs in the organisational, policy and social sides of crisis management.
 Desktop research and interviews identified recommendations for system development based on organisational, policy, social, and human factors.

 Recommendations have been reflected upon and funnelled into the Mixed Reality Preparedness Platform.

 Handbook of Crisis Management

+The Crisis Management Handbook comes from research, workshops and interviews with crisis practitioners.
 The handbook is intended to be useful to civil protection agencies so that effective transboundary preparedness and response can be improved.
 The content of the IN-PREP Handbook begins with an overview of the current crisis management system in the EU – ‘what works, what doesn’t and why‘.
 Practical advice about different components of the Mixed Reality Preparedness Platform are explained with guidance on how to use the platform.
 Recommendations on contextual factors that affect successful implementation are included too.
 These would be factors such as organisational culture, policy, social and human factors, legal issues, data privacy and ethics.
-The handbook will be available on line and translated into 5 different languages.
+The handbook will be available online and translated into 6 different languages.